pbarber/pbarber.github.io/codeandnumbers/data-dynamics-and-covid-19.md

 *This post was originally published on codeandnumbers.co.uk on 19th April 2021*

+*It is also available in [tweet form](https://twitter.com/paulblablah/status/1384802570149969922) for those who prefer a less verbose format*

 I recently set up a [bot](https://twitter.com/ni_covid19_data) to tweet out summaries of regularly published COVID-19 official statistics for Northern Ireland (NI) including:

 * daily updates on [vaccinations](https://twitter.com/ni_covid19_data/status/1379410662745604098)